-In 2015, the Company recognized a \$87,794 gain on foreign exchange compared to a loss of \$50,913 in 2016.
+In 2017, the Company recognized a \$30,074 loss on foreign exchange compared to a loss of \$50,913 in 2016.
 Foreign exchange gains or losses typically occur when the exchange rate changes between the time revenue is recognized and when the resulting receivable is collected.